-No, Maryland residents, legal sportsbooks in the Old Line State aren’t live yet.
-That doesn’t mean you’re out of luck when it comes to placing legal bets on your favorite NFL teams, however.
+No, legal sportsbooks in Maryland aren’t live yet.
+That doesn’t mean you’re out of luck when it comes to placing legal NFL bets on your favorite teams, however.

 This Baltimore Ravens betting preview will clue you into not only how to do so but also ways to get in on great bonuses for the Ravens’ season-opener against the Las Vegas Raiders, as well.